 Facilities include several transmission electron microscopes (TEMs) for negative stain and cryo-EM sample screening, including a FEI Tecnai 12 (120 kV) equipped with a CCD camera and a Thermo Fisher Glacios cryo-TEM (200 kV) equipped with a Falcon III direct electron detector.
 A 300-kV Thermo Fisher Titan Krios TEM equipped with state-of-the-art direct electron detectors (Falcon III, K3) is available for high-resolution data collection.

-If you are interested, please send a cover letter CV, and references to Carrie Bernecky (email@example.com).
+If you are interested, please send a cover letter CV, and references to Carrie Bernecky (email@example.com) by 15 August 2020.